 - 1. Describe in detail an event, which occurred during the clinical week that you have deemed to be significant in promoting a greater understanding of nursing care.
 You may have been a participant or an observer during this event.
 Rather than focus on deficiencies in practice for your journal, you should gain insights on positive practice.
 As Heath notes, "reflective practice should also be used to identify why a situation went well as this will identify knowledge embedded in practice" (1997, p.
 1059).
 Your response should be approximately one page in length single-spaced. - 2.
 Discuss your interpretation of the event(s).
 To assist you with this, you may wish to refer to Carper's four patterns of knowing (Heath, 1998, p.
 1054).
-Cue questions from John's model of guided reflection (Grech, 2004) are noted below to assist you to apply Carper's patterns of knowing to your learning experiences. - Personal Knowing Personal knowing encompasses the inner experience of becoming whole and is gained from reporting on a situation in which you were directly involved as a participant or indirectly involved as an observer.
+Cue questions from John's model of guided reflection (Grech, 2004) are noted below to assist you to apply Carper's patterns of knowing to your learning experiences.

+Personal Knowing - Personal knowing encompasses the inner experience of becoming whole and is gained from reporting on a situation in which you were directly involved as a participant or indirectly involved as an observer.
 Reflective processes include opening, centering, and realizing.
 The goal is to consciously reflect on your behavior/observations by asking yourself questions such as "how did I feel in this situation? or what internal factors were influencing me?"
+Personal knowing also includes knowing the patient as a person.
+Ask yourself "what do I know about the patient that helps me see the situation from their perspective?"